 This bill aims to enhance communication services for individuals confined in state facilities, including correctional institutions and human services programs.
-It amends Minnesota Statutes 2024, section 241.252, to ensure that individuals confined in these facilities have access to free voice and other communication services, such as video calls and electronic messaging.
-The bill specifies that these services should not incur charges for either the individual initiating or receiving the communication, and it mandates that facilities maintain in-person visitation options alongside these communication services.
-Additionally, it requires facilities to report on their communication contracts and expenditures related to these services.
+It amends Minnesota Statutes 2024, section 241.252, to ensure that individuals confined in these facilities have access to free voice communication services, as well as other communication options such as video calls and electronic messaging.
+The bill specifies that neither the individual initiating nor receiving the communication should incur charges, and it mandates that facilities maintain in-person visitation programs while allowing for video calls to supplement these visits.
+Additionally, it requires facilities to report on their communication contracts and expenditures annually.

 Furthermore, the bill introduces new provisions under Minnesota Statutes, chapter 246, which extend the requirements for free communication services to patients and clients in human services facilities.
 It clarifies that the costs of these communication services cannot be included in the overall cost of care.
-However, it also establishes that civilly committed individuals may still face restrictions on communication services as outlined in existing laws.
-Overall, the bill seeks to improve access to communication for confined individuals while maintaining necessary safety and regulatory measures.
+However, it also establishes that civilly committed individuals may face restrictions on communication services as outlined in existing laws.
+Overall, the bill seeks to improve access to communication for confined individuals while ensuring that certain legal restrictions remain in place.

 Statutes affected: Introduction: 241.252